UCL/research-computing-with-cpp/02libraries/sec01ChoosingLibraries.md

 CAVEAT: This is not legal advice.
 If in doubt, seek your own legal advice.

-* When you distribute your code, the licenses of any 3rd party libraries take effect:
+* When you distribute your code, the licenses of any libraries you use takes effect
+* If library has:
     * [MIT][MITLicense] and [BSD][BSDLicense] are permissive.
 So you can do what you want, including sell it on.
     * [Apache][ApacheLicense] handles multiple contributors and patent rights, but is basically permissive.
     * [GPL][GPLLicense] requires you to open-source your code, including changes to the library you imported, and your work is considered a "derivative work", so must be shared.